Credit-based grading made simple

 Frequently asked questions

-Understand how to interpret your GPA results and adapt the calculator for different academic rules.
+Understand how to interpret your GPA results, convert between CGPA and percentage, and adapt the calculator for different academic rules.

 How to calculate CGPA?